How Can I View DICOM Images Remotely?

 Open-Source DICOM Viewer

-If you've received a DICOM file through email, CD, or DropBox how can you view it?
+Say you have received a DICOM file through email, CD, or Dropbox.
+This is not a normal file type that computers will simply open in preview or similar.
+So how can you view it?

 Cloud PACS

-A cloud PACS or vendor-neutral archive will often sit on top of onsite PACS systems to provide organizations with a way to view images when not at the hospital without the use of a VPN.
-A cloud PACS allows for DICOM images to be securely stored in a cloud infrastructure that does not require active storage on site.
-Smaller institutions will often use cloud PACS as their main PACS system as it can be the most cost-effective solution for secure viewing of images remotely.
+A cloud PACS or vendor-neutral archive can sit on top of onsite PACS systems to provide organizations with a way to view images when not at the hospital without the use of a VPN.
+A cloud PACS allows for DICOM images to be securely stored in a cloud infrastructure that does not require active storage on site, and many providers are now opting for a cloud PACS over on-premise.
+The off-site component provides an added layer of disaster recovery and backup, requires lesser maintenance, lowers costs, enables remote access, centralizes access, organization between modalities, locations, and the list goes on.

 A cloud PACS not only stores your images but most offer a built-in DICOM viewer as well.
 This solution offers you the capability to store the images and view them from anywhere all within the same software.
-This is particularly useful if you have multiple locations that all need to view the same images, need to share images for other providers to review, or just want to streamline your workflow to consolidate applications.
+This is particularly useful if you have multiple locations that may need to view the same images, need to share images to other referring physicians to review, or just want to streamline your workflow to consolidate applications.

 Depending on the size of your organization, the number of locations, and specific use case any of the above-mentioned options may work for you.